About

-Regards!
-I am Jonatan Enes, a Computer Engineer obsessed with system's performance, frugality and ecologism, so maybe everything is related!!
+I am Jonatan Enes, a Computer Engineer who likes frugality, ecologism, and to tinker with system's performance, so maybe everything is related!!

-Currently I am working as a teacher and researcher in the University of A Coruña (UDC), in Spain.
-You can check out my work below.
+Currently I am working as a researcher and an assistant teacher in the University of A Coruña (UDC), in Spain.

 2016 - 2020